gulpjs/to-through/README.md

 ### `toThrough(readableStream)`

-Takes a `readableStream` as the only argument and returns a `through2` stream.
-If the returned stream is piped before `nextTick`, the wrapped `readableStream` will not flow until the upstream is flushed.
-If the stream is not piped before `nextTick`, it is ended and flushed (acting as a proper readable).
+Takes a `Readable` stream as the only argument and returns a `Transform` stream wrapper.
+Any data piped into the `Transform` stream is piped passed along before any data from the wrapped `Readable` is injected into the stream.

 ## License